heistp/irtt/doc/irtt-server.md

 # SECURITY

 Running an IRTT server that's open to the outside world requires some additional attention.
-For starters, irtt server's command line flags should be used to, at a minimum:
+For starters, the command line flags should be used to, at a minimum:

 - Restrict the duration (*-d*), interval (*-i*) and length (*-l*) of tests, particularly for public servers